NextronSystems/broker-network-manual/setup/components.rst

 Gatekeeper Installation
 ~~~~~~~~~~~~~~~~~~~~~~~

-To install the Gatekeeper, you need first configure it
+To install the Gatekeeper, you first need to configure it
 in your Management Center.
 After you have configured/linked
 the Gatekeeper, you will get a command which is needed for
 the Nextron Universal Installer.